Chart Color Schemes

 Cootamundra ranks among the oldest 10% of areas nationwide

-Cootamundra's median age is 51 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the Australian median of 38 years.
-Compared to the Rest of NSW average, Cootamundra has a notably over-represented 75-84 cohort at 12.3% locally, while the 35-44 year-olds are under-represented at 8.0%.
-This 75-84 concentration is well above the national average of 6.0%.
-According to post-2021 Census data, the 75 to 84 age group has grown from 10.9% to 12.3%, while the 15 to 24 cohort increased from 9.3% to 10.5%.
-Conversely, the 55 to 64 cohort has declined from 14.7% to 13.7%.
-By 2041, Cootamundra is expected to see notable shifts in its age composition, with the 85+ group growing by 59%, reaching 483 people from 303.
+Cootamundra's median age at 51 years is significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
+Compared to the Rest of NSW average, the 75-84 cohort is notably over-represented in Cootamundra (12.3%) while the 35-44 age group is under-represented (8.0%).
+The local concentration of the 75-84 age group is well above the national average of 6.0%.
+Post-2021 Census data shows that from 2016 to 2021, the percentage of Cootamundra's population aged 75 to 84 increased from 10.9% to 12.3%, while the 15 to 24 age group increased from 9.3% to 10.5%.
+Conversely, the 55 to 64 age group declined from 14.7% to 13.7%.
+By 2041, Cootamundra's population aged 85 and above is expected to grow by 59%, reaching 483 people from 303.
 The aging population dynamic is clear, with those aged 65 and above comprising 57% of projected growth.
 Conversely, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.